pauxa/Connect-4/README.md

 # Instructions

-You need to run the game inside a terminal.
+Run the game inside a terminal.
 Use Python like this:

 ```python